 MKTG 401 and 402 Course Overview

-Our teams have taken several top honors at the district competitions over the last several years.
-They placed first in 2003 and second in 2009, 2004, and 2002.
+Boise State teams have taken several top honors at the regional competition over the years.
+They placed first in 2003 and second in 2018, 2009, 2004, and 2002.
 The 2010 team won the “People’s Choice” award for Best Presentation and took third place overall.

 National Student Advertising Competition

 MKTG 401 – Fall

 In the first semester, the corporate sponsor provides an assignment or case study outlining the history of the product, current advertising, high-level goals and objectives, and other key information to be used as the foundation of developing a campaign.
 The case study reflects a real situation and seeks student recommendations which may be applied by the client in actual marketing executions.

 MKTG 401 students will gather and analyze information about the client, the client’s industry, customers, competitors and trends.
 This includes information provided by the client as well as secondary and primary research conducted by the students including both quantitative and qualitative techniques.
 This information becomes the foundation of the development of an overall marketing communications positioning strategy in the fall semester.